margarita2104/margarita2104/README.md

 Here are some of the projects I’ve worked on.
 You can find more details on my [personal website](https://margarita2104.github.io/margarita2104/).

-- **[Panelista](https://panelista.propulsion-learn.ch)**: Panelista's aim is to provide access to a list of diverse speakers and panelists, so it is easier for event organizers to increase diverse representation on stage..
+- **[Panelista](https://panelista.propulsion-learn.ch)**: Panelista's aim is to provide access to a list of diverse speakers and panelists, so it is easier for event organizers to increase diverse representation on stage.
 - **[Motion](https://margarita2104.github.io/motion-frontend/)**: A social media application created as a project during a bootcamp at Constructor Academy.
 - **[SMART-compliance](https://smart-compliance.ch)**: A website designed to provide support to start-ups, small, and middle-size businesses in complying with regulatory standards and building an efficient business structure.